Top 10 Best Road Trip Destinations in the USA

 Going-to-the-Sun Road - Montana

-This 50 mile (80 kilometres) jagged cliff hugging mountain journey, is the only road to span the Glacier National Park in Northwest Montana-and what a treat it is.
-Commencing from either Route 2 Or Route 86 This east/west, west/east road trip in Montana will lead you on a spectacular journey over the continental divide for and easy 1 hour and a half duration through lush green forests alongside Lake Mac Donald, down into deep valleys under plunging glacial covered mountain tops, to Saint Mary Lake where you can view the 100 ft (160 m) high gushing crystal waterfall.
-This roady is truly a visual treat so also keep those eyes peeled for the odd sighting of mountain goats, big horn Sheep and other forms of wildlife that will be flying around.
+This 50 miles (80 kilometers) jagged cliff-hugging mountain journey, is the only road to span the Glacier National Park in Northwest Montana-and what a treat it is.
+Commencing from either Route 2 Or Route 86 This east/west, west/east road trip in Montana will lead you on a spectacular journey over the continental divide for an easy 1 hour and a half duration through lush green forests alongside Lake Mac Donald, down into deep valleys under plunging glacial covered mountain tops, to Saint Mary Lake where you can view the 100 ft (160 m) high gushing crystal waterfall.
+This road is truly a visual treat so also keep those eyes peeled for the odd sighting of mountain goats, bighorn sheep and other forms of wildlife that will be flying around.

 Blue Ridge Parkway - Virginia